 Because you have a legitimate update.
 Better GPA after the past semester, let them know.
 New job, let them know.
 Award, accolade, or differentiating accomplishment, ditto.
 But, exercise judgment.
 Telling them you designed your first webpage (again, true story) is not an update.

-For any of 1-3 AND you met an admissions officer previously (either at the school or at a law school recruiting event, and you can piggyback those on “just wanted to expresses my continued interest in Princeton Law.
-See the “How section below.”
+For any of 1-3 AND you met an admissions officer previously (either at the school or at a law school recruiting event) you can now piggyback those with an additional “just wanted to expresses my continued interest in Princeton Law."
+Actually, you can end your legitmate reason for contact with that for any of the 1-4 here.
+Make sure to see the “How section below.”

 In a previous life I had to cold email thousands of managing and hiring partners.
 I experimented with my email (tremendously until that thing was a scientific achievement I might add) and timing.
 Not surprisingly, I found that the best time to email was either late, late Sunday night (email is fresh at the top of inbox) or late, late Thursday night/Friday morning.
 The Friday morning was especially good for “sure, give me a quick call today” responses.
 So if you are asking to speak with an admissions officer, you might catch lightening in a bottle with this one.